skreimeyer/NPDES-Report/report.md

 The City Public Works serves as a repository of information for the Public for topics of water quality and the MS4.
 Brochures, graphic material and staff are made available to the public Monday through Friday during normal business hours.
 Supplemental information is provided on the City website.
 Public outreach pertaining to water quality is disseminated frequently by the City Sustainability Commission and their partner organizations.
 The City Mayor has made sustainability a priority for the City Public Works department and the public-private partnerships they have facilitated have taken the lead in public education.

+*Sustainability Commission*
 The Mayor’s Sustainability Commission was established in 2008 to advise the City on sustainable practices.
 Since that time, the Commission has worked with various groups in the City to develop new environmentally green policies that have positively impacted city government and the residents of Little Rock.

+*LRTV*
+Little Rock TV (LRTV) is a municipal government access channel where the City of Little Rock is able to broadcast public service information as well as televised events to the general public.
+LRTV has in its program rotation several advertisements related to public education about water quality.
+The rotation is similar to a slideshow with billboards cycling at 15 to 20 second intervals.
+The storm water education billboards run inside of of loops 15 to 60 minutes long run 23-24 times per day.
+The total runtime of these billboards in 2018 would be 36-148 minutes.
+Examples of the water quality billboards are given in appendix FIXME.
+Also, as of February 2019, LRTV has included in its programming a short educational video from University of Arkansas Research and Extension (UAEX) entitled *If It Rains It Drains!*

+[]FIXME-SAMMYANDWAYNE.png

+*Public Outreach Events*
 The City sustainability officer and sustainability educator hosted or are were featured speakers at approximately  outreach events in 2018.
-These include public speaking events at the following locations:
+Some of these include public speaking events at the following locations:

 ### Public Education and Outreach Events<a name="Public-Education-and-Outreach-Events"></a>
 | Date | Group | Location | Attendees |